davidbyttow/snoopie/README.md

 # Snoopie 🐶
 A (very simple) tracker for popular tracking services, provided as a Chrome web extension.

-This extension only lets you know when it detects Fullstory, inspectlet or hotjar for the loaded site on the active tab in Chrome.
+This extension only lets you know when it detects popular tracking services in use on the active tab in Chrome.

+Currently supports:
+- Fullstory
+- inspectlet
+- hotjar
+- mouseflow
+- hoverowl
+- Lucky Orange
+- Ptengine
+- SessionCam

 Software is provided as-is and published here: https://chrome.google.com/webstore/detail/snoopie/ickbbjgidjpmiggaclheacnffnpghpbn